DarkStalkr/Offensive-Security/README.md

 - **Module 6**: Windows Memory Management

 ## Social Engineering Tactics
-*Documentation coming soon*
+In progress

 ## Exploit Analysis & Development
-*Documentation coming soon*
+In progress

 ## Pentesting Reports
-*Templates and examples coming soon*
+In progress
 ## Learning Path
-This repository follows a structured learning approach, building fundamental knowledge before advancing to more complex topics.
-We recommend following the modules sequentially within each section.
+This repository follows a structured learning path, prior security knowledge is required before advancing to more complex topics.

 ## Contribution Guidelines
 Contributions are welcome!
 Please follow these guidelines:
-1. All submissions must adhere to ethical standards
+1. Mutual respect.
 2. Code contributions should include detailed documentation
 3. Practical examples should be accompanied by defensive countermeasures
 4. Submit pull requests with clear descriptions of additions or modifications